 My first newspaper article was a paragraph about a small fire in a barn that appeared in the Northamptonshire Evening Telegraph in 1971.
 I was told to praise the efficiency of the fire brigade, so they would continue to hand out information.
 Lesson 1: Keep your sources onside.

-In the years since then, I have had a very satisfying and unusually varied career in British journalism, mainly for The Guardian and now the Financial Times.
+In the years since then, I have had a very satisfying and unusually varied career in British journalism, mainly for The Guardian.
 Fortunately most of it took place in a century when the newspaper business was more fun and less poverty-stricken than it is now.

 I have reported from all seven continents (I got to the South Pole, not very heroically, in 2012) and, I make it, 46 countries.

-I have covered many of the great events of our time including the fall of the Berlin Wall, the first Gulf War, the death of Princess Diana, 9/11 and eight general elections.
+I have covered many of the great events of our time including the fall of the Berlin Wall, the first Gulf War, the death of Princess Diana, 9/11 and ten general elections.

-Plus five summer Olympics, three football World Cups and sixteen (I think) Ashes series: about 70 sports in all, including the 1980 European Tiddlywinks Championship.
+Plus five summer Olympics, three football World Cups and sixteen (I think) Ashes series: more than 70 sports in all, including the 1980 European Tiddlywinks Championship.
 The Guardian telephonist, who was supposed to be typing out my copy, assumed this was a hoax call and put the phone down.